GadgetFactory/RetroCade_Synth/readme.txt

 Requirements:
   *You must have FlowStone installed to modify the Dashboard.
 The free version can be downloaded from: http://www.dsprobotics.com/download.php
+  If you want to modify the source code then please install DesignLab software.

 ChangeLog:
 1/4/2017      Version 1.3.1